WWE's The Miz to Play in 2018 MLB All-Star Legends & Celebrity Softball Game

 As a one-time WWE champion, two-time United States champion, six-time Tag Team champion and eight-time Intercontinental champion, The Miz is one of the most successful Superstars to ever step foot inside a WWE ring.

-He is also a crossover star due to his forays into acting.
+He is also a crossover star due to his forays into acting and his status as the host of MTV's The Challenge: Champs vs. Stars.

+Prior to his WWE career, The Miz appeared on The Real World and Real World/Road Rules Challenge.

 The Parma, Ohio, native was a multi-sport athlete in high school, meaning he has the athletic ability to be a big-time contributor at the event.